kelseyjo959/aws-solutions-architect/virtual-private-cloud/vpc-lab-notes.md

 * NACLs trump Seucurity Groups
 * NACLs can block IP addresses, Security Groups cannot
-* subnet can only be associated with one NACL at a time
+* **subnet can only be associated with one NACL at a time**
+  * if not assigned, it will always be assigned to the default NACL that comes with creation of VPC

 ## VPCs with ELB